Best Wool Socks Reviewed

 4. Enerwear Trail Crew Sock

 For off-road activities, you need a pair of socks that are as tough as they come.
-With the Enerwear Trail Crew socks, you can comfortably engage in taking a jog in the cold winter months on treacherous trails.
+With the Enerwear Trail wool crew socks, you can comfortably engage in taking a jog in the cold winter months on treacherous trails.
 They have ample cushioning throughout the entire foot for unsurpassed comfort.Read more

 The high stretch top is designed in a way that these socks won’t fall without being tight and causing discomfort.
 They have ventilation zones to keep your feet dry always.
 The reinforced toe and heel areas add to the durability of the product.